regras/bcgui/README.md

 ---
 ## Deployment

 This section presents some additional notes on how to deploy this to another active system.
-To implement the application in the consensus engine, it is necessary to define the location of the blockchain database in the variable "databaseLocation" in the blockchain_list() function.
+To implement the application in the consensus engine, it is necessary to define the location of the blockchain database in the variable "databaseLocation" in the blockchain_list() function of the "interface.py" file.
 This function is responsible for reading the information from the database returning a list where each element is a block of the blockchain.
 To reuse this application in another consensus mechanism, some modifications are needed in the way data is collected in each protocol by the blockchain_list() function.
-Extracting the relevant information from the cited function of the protocol, it may be necessary to adjust how the Blockchain_Graph() function will work with this data.
+Extracting the relevant information from the cited function of the protocol, it may be necessary to adjust how the Blockchain_Graph() function of the "interface.py" file will work with this data.
 It is important to emphasize that the tool is still under development and will still undergo several improvements.

 ---
 ## Built With